softreck-dev/faq/README.md

 ## Goals Softreck Company Foundation

 Our goal is to strengthen the Softreck ecosystem through openness, rapid innovation, and community participation.
+Softreck Company was created at 2019.01

-Softreck Foundation is bigger than just Softreck Company and we want to see the platform survive for another 2 years ( since Softreck Comapny existing) – in the open.
+Softreck Foundation is bigger than just Softreck Company and we want to see the platform survive for another 2 years – in the open.
 We want to collaborate with industry partners that will innovate with the community.

 ## Support on Open Source Projects

 We do this by supporting Softreck Fonudation Open Source Projects backed by corporate sponsors and individuals alike.
-We
-help projects stay focused on producing high-quality software without the legal and administrative distractions and overhead so they can focus on helping contributors and writing code.
+We help projects stay focused on producing high-quality software without the legal and administrative distractions and overhead so they can focus on helping contributors and writing code.

 ## Why not encourage Softreck Open Source Projects to join other foundations?